Ceremonial Guard Battalion: Traditions

 The members of the honour guard battalion performs the well-known drills such as their trademark "Egzircir" routine.

 Unit Day

 11 November, is known as the Day of the Unit.
 It was chosen in honour of the traditions of the First Macedonian Kosovo Shock Brigade of the National Liberation Army and Partisan Detachments of Macedonia, which was established on this date in 1943 in the village of Slivovo.

 Activities

 A contingent from one of the companies took part in the Great Union Day military parade in Romania in 2019.
 Within the visit, members of the Honor Guard Battalion met with the Ambassador of North Macedonia to Romania, Gabriel Atanasov.

 Uniform

 The Macedonian Ministry of Defence designed new uniforms for the battalion in 2010.
-The new uniform is based on the uniform of the Internal Macedonian Revolutionary Organization (IMRO) and specifically the uniform of Bulgarian revolutionary Ilyo Voyvoda who served in the Bulgarian Legion in the mid-19th century.
+The new uniform is based on the uniform of the Internal Macedonian Revolutionary Organization (IMRO) and specifically the uniform of revolutionary Ilyo Voyvoda.